Chart Color Schemes

 Wyreema lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Interstate migration contributed roughly 56.99999999999999% of overall population gains during recent periods, with other factors such as natural growth and overseas migration also being positive contributors.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Looking ahead, Wyreema is projected to experience above median population growth for national non-metropolitan areas.
-By 2041, the suburb's population is expected to expand by 443 persons, reflecting an increase of 12.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Future population dynamics anticipate an above median growth for national non-metropolitan areas.
+By 2041, the area is projected to expand by 441 persons, reflecting a total increase of 12.6% over the 17 years.

 Frequently Asked Questions - Population